DouweBos/DouweBos/README.md

 ## Now

 Staff Software Engineer at [Plex](https://plex.tv) — React Native apps for playback, casting, and CTV remote.
 TypeScript + Cloudflare BFF and server-driven UI.
 Also working on the React website and backend services.

-Spending a lot of time building and refining AI-assisted development workflows.